 – Vascular Disorders

 Galangal rhizome, Alpinia officinarum HANCE [Fam.
 Zingiberaceae], otherwise known as Chinese ginger, colic or East Indian root, is a spice used largely in the East.
-It is native to Southern China and Thailand but was introduced to Europe in the 9th century.
+Galangal root is a spice native to Southern Asia.
+It’s closely related to ginger and turmeric and has been used in Ayurvedic and traditional is native to Southern China and Thailand but was introduced to Europe in the 9th century.
 Traditionally, galangal rhizome is used for treating flatulent colic and indigestion.
 The German Commission E approves galangal for treating dyspepsia and lack of appetite.
 Galangal rhizome is also used in the traditional medicine of Saudi Arabia for the treatment of rheumatism, acute bone and joint disorders and other forms of inflammation.
 Researchers have found that galangal contains high concentrations of a powerful antioxidant flavonol called galangin that is capable of modulating enzyme activities and suppressing the genotoxicity of chemicals.
 Researchers conclude that galangin is a promising candidate for chemoprevention of abnormal growths.
 Gingerols and diarylheptanoids of galangal also inhibit prostaglandin and leukotriene biosynthesis and may be beneficial for preventing immuno-inflammation, although one study on rat paw edema did not find significant activity.
 St. Hildegard of Bingen (1098-1179), who was one of the foremost herbal authorities of her day, regarded galangal so highly as a medicine that she wrote that it had been given to humanity by God to provide protection against illness, and she recommended it particularly against abnormal growths, vascular conditions, chest pain and deafness caused by catarrh or infection.
 Physicians in Germany who have taken up Hildegard Medicine as their calling have reported that galangal is as effective as nitroglycerin, but it has absolutely no harmful side effects.
 Hildegard, with her mystical vision, was the first and thus far the only herbalist to note the effect of galangal as a chest pain reliever: Whoever has heart pain and is weak in the heart should instantly eat enough galangal, and he or she will be well again.

 Galangal rhizome contains: 0.5-1.0% volatile oil containing sesquiterpenes and alcohols together with a small amount of eugenol; pungent substances formerly called galangol containing diarylheptanoids; gingerol; flavonoids including quercetin and kaempferol; sterols and sterol glycosides.